-Your location when observing a star and the Earth’s position in its orbit can affect your view of the star’s surroundings and its location in the sky.
-The change in perspective is known as parallax and is measured as an angle between your location now, the star, and your location three months earlier or later.
-The value of the angle is expressed in units known as arcseconds, also known as arc seconds or seconds of arc.
+Your location when observing a star and the Earth’s position in its orbit affect your view of the star’s surroundings and its location in the sky.
+The change in perspective is known as parallax, which you measure as the angle between the Earth's position now, the star, and Earth's position three months earlier or later.
+Being an angle, it has units in degrees of arc.
+Since parallax measurements can end up being a small fraction of a degree, you usually use seconds of arc (one 3,600th of a degree), also known as arcseconds.
 You need this value in order to figure out the distance to the star, which is expressed in parsecs, derived from “parallax of one arcsecond.”

 Convert to arcseconds if necessary.
 Some stars are so far away that their arcsecond values may be written as milliarcseconds.
 As with other metric conversions, all you have to do is divide by 1,000.
 For example, 3 milliarcseconds equals 0.003 arcseconds.

 Take Reciprocal of Arcseconds

 Divide 1 by the number of arcseconds to get the number of parsecs.
 Don’t be surprised if you find yourself working with numbers smaller than zero; Proxima Centauri, the nearest star to our solar system, has a parallax of 0.77 arcseconds.
 This would give you less than 1.3 parsecs.
 The values only get smaller as you look at stars that are farther away.

 Use the parsec value you calculated in the step above to find either the apparent or absolute magnitude of stars if you already know one of the magnitudes.
 Remember the apparent magnitude minus the absolute magnitude equals -5 + (5 × log(d)), where (d) is the distance in parsecs and the log is a logarithm base 10 -- use the LOG key on your calculator.